Freshly Baked Soda Bread

 Instructions

-Yes, you can.
-You can use parchment paper or grease the cookie sheet and bake at 400 degrees for 35-40 minutes, or until golden brown.
+Yes, you can use a cookie or baking sheet.
+You can use parchment paper or grease the cookie sheet and bake at (400°F) = (204°C) degrees for 35-40 minutes or until golden brown.
 If the bread sounds hollow on the bottom when tapped, it’s done.
+I like the texture using the skillet and the crust turns out how I want it.

 How Do I Store Soda Bread?